Belén Rodríguez

 María Belén Rodríguez (/es-419/; born 20 September 1984), better known as Belén Rodríguez or simply Belén, is an Argentine-Italian television personality, actress and model.
 Based in Milan since 2004, Rodríguez has hosted variety shows and appeared in television commercials and films in Italy.

 Biography

 Early life

 Rodríguez was born on 20 September 1984 in Buenos Aires, Argentina, to Gustavo Rodríguez and Veronica Cozzani de Rodríguez.
 Veronica, of Italian origin, is the daughter of immigrants from La Spezia, in Liguria.
-Rodríguez has a younger brother, Jeremias, in addition to her younger sister Cecilia.
-At age 10, she moved to Pilar, Buenos Aires, with her family.
+Rodríguez has a younger brother, Jeremías, in addition to her younger sister Cecilia.
+At age 4, she moved to Pilar, Buenos Aires, with her family.
 Rodríguez' sister, Cecilia (born on 18 March 1990 in Pilar, Buenos Aires), has been a model in Italy since 2008.
 In January 2014, Cecilia became Belén's business partner.
 Jeremías, Gustavo and Veronica have lived in Milan since August 2015, and Jeremías (born on 11 November 1988 in Pilar) has been active in Italian show business since 2017.